About Kentucky Governor's Scholars Program

 The Program’s mission is to enhance Kentucky’s next generation of civic and economic leaders.
 The first class numbered 230 and was housed on one college campus.
 Since then, the Program has enjoyed excellent support and grown to over 1,000 students on three campuses.

 Host campuses are determined competitively every three years.
-The 2013 session are to be hosted by Bellarmine University in Louisville, Morehead State University in Morehead, and Murray State University in Murray.
+The 2016-2018 session cycle will be hosted by Morehead State University in Morehead, Murray State University in Murray, and Northern Kentucky University in Highland Heights.
 The core curriculum for these summer sessions is threefold:

 Faculty and staff also invite a variety of speakers and performers from a range of disciplines and pursuits to visit campus.
 Carefully organized field trips, special events, and a film series also contribute to the comprehensive educational atmosphere in which scholars are challenged not only to examine, but, more importantly, to nurture their sense of learning and leadership.

 In order to participate in the Program, students must be nominated by their high schools and then compete on a state-wide level.
 Selection for the program is highly competitive, with an application process similar to that of prestigious colleges and universities.
 In addition to an academic profile that includes difficulty of course load, GPA, and at least one standardized test score, the application requires an outline of all extracurricular activities, a history of volunteer service, and a list of job positions held.
-Teacher recommendations include both quantitative evaluation and qualitative descriptions of the student’s performance and potential.
-The final component of the application is an original essay.
+A Teacher recommendation which includes both a quantitative evaluation and qualitative descriptions of the student’s performance and potential; as well as a Community Recommendation which shows how a student performs in a community setting beyond the high school are also required.
+The final component of the application is an original writing entry.